PeterShinners/comp/design/overview.md

   "server" -> :expensive-hash
   "client" -> :expensive-hash
 ] ; returns immediately, no expensive hashing completed

+$client-hash = $expensive.client  ; Computed both fields in order
+$second-hash = $expensive.client  ; Immediate, already computed this field
 ```

 ## Field References and Namespaces

-Any undecorated token represents a lookup into one of several predefined
+Any undecorated token in a statement represents a lookup into one of several predefined
 namespaces.
 These namespaces are structures that the language handles specially
 as it is processing.
 The namespaces are always referenced with a leading `.`
 dot.

 These namespaces represent a layered hierarchy of fields, where the first
-definition found overrides any of the later fields.
+definition found overrides any of the later namespaces.

 These namespaces are defined as

 * `!out` is the structure being defined by the current execution block
 * `!in` is the structure that was passed input to the current execution block
-* `!ctx` is a structure that can be modified by executing function blocks and is
+* `!ctx` is a structure that is inherited through function calls to provide data
-  inherited to all called functions.
+  through the flow of execution.
-* `!mod` is a module-specific namespace that can only be accessed by functions
+* `!mod` is a module-specific namespace shared across functions within that
-  within that module.
+  module.

 The undecorated token references are used to lookup fields from this stack of
 namespaces.
 An undecorated assignment to a field represent as assignment into